ReesyJordan1/Credit_Card_Risk_Analysis/README.md

 # Credit Card Risk Analysis

 ## Overview
-In this project, I am working on the dataset provided by LendingClub, a peer-to-peer lending services company.
-The goal of our analysis is to build a machine learning model to classify loans to either risky or not.
+LendingClub, a peer-to-peer lending services company wants to build a machine learning model to classify loans to either risky or not risky.

 ![alt text](credit_risk.jpeg)

 Since good loans easily outnumber risky loans, the data is imbalanced.
 That's why this task is a little bit tricky.
 The imbalanced data forced me to implement some special techniques during both, training the models as well as evaluating them.
-For the training step, I train `Logistic Regression` model on different Oversampling, and Undersampling Techniques Including:
+For the training step, I trained the `Logistic Regression` model using oversampling, and undersampling techniques:
 <ol>
 <li>  Naive Random Over Sampling </li>
 <li> SMOTE Over Sampling </li>